Don’t spend your precious advertising dollars until you read this!

 Mobile DJ Advertising Dollars – A DJ walks through his advertising and marketing expenses, as well as his decision to advertise with The Knot, giving an excellent overview of the considerations when choosing where to invest.

-WeddingWire vs. The Knot: Comparing the Offers – A comprehensive comparison of advertising offers from 2013.
+WeddingWire vs. The Knot: Comparing the Offers – A comprehensive comparison of advertising offers.

 Is It Worth Paying to List Your Business on Sites Like the Knot or WeddingWire? – Consider these factors before investing your advertising dollars in paid advertising